Seven-112/museum-search/README.md

 ## Continuous Integration / Continuous Delivery

-This repo uses Travis for continuous integration.
+This repo uses Travis for continuous integration and continuous delivery.

 On every commit and pull request, Travis runs the test suite, and reports success/failure and test coverage.
 It sends the test reports to CodeClimate, which provides code quality analysis and test